-3.12 Thermal Coal Mining and Power Generation
+3.7 Thermal Coal Mining and Power Generation

-Beginning with ING's 2016 Annual Report and in line with our public commitment to reduce our global credit exposure to thermal coal-related businesses, we seek to report our thermal coal-related outstandings (O/S), covering both mining and power generation.
-Our commitment led to a detailed review of the power generation portfolio data, and in particular that of Diversified Utility Companies.
-As such, power generation is presented within the context of our coal policy as well as the energy transition debate.
-A brief overview on our methodology and data collection process is presented below.
+We aim to report our thermal coal-related outstandings (O/S), covering both mining and power generation.
+We report on our power generation lending portfolio, and in particular that of Diversified Utility Companies.
+As such, power generation is reported within the context of our coal policy as well as the energy transition public debate.